Back to Us

 This is the group's first album not to be produced by Dann Huff since 2004's Feels Like Today.
-To date, it is also the band's last full-length studio album released before their disbandment in 2021 and subsequent reformation in 2024.
+It was the band's last full-length studio album released before their disbandment in 2021 and subsequent reformation in 2024.

 Content

 Country singer Lauren Alaina features on the track "Are You Happy Now", which was co-written by all three members of Rascal Flatts.
 "I Know You Won't" was previously recorded by Carrie Underwood on her 2007 album, Carnival Ride.
+According to the band, the album hearkened back to their early work, with Jay DeMarcus stating: "There was a nostalgic feeling between the three of us while in the studio for this record, a feeling that was more reminiscent of our first albums.
+The journey we’ve all been on together is unreal and I can honestly say I’m even more excited about what is ahead for us.
+Back To Us is not only a title of a song on the album, but a feeling that has been building around this new music.
+It just fits in so many ways."

 Singles

 The record's lead single, "Yours If You Want It", was released on January 9, 2017.
 One of the song's writers, Andrew Dorff, died shortly before its release.
 Another single "Back to Us" was released on August 21, 2017.

 Commercial performance

 Back to Us debuted at number 11 on the Billboard 200 chart dated June 10, 2017 with 30,000 album equivalent units (of which 25,000 were traditional album sales).
 The album also entered the Top Country Albums chart the same week at number 2, earning the group their twelfth top-10 album.
 The album has sold 68,600 copies in the US as of December 2017.
 The album did reach No. 1 on the Australian country album charts upon release.